-I suppose the first thing you’re wondering is “Why ‘Killed in a smiling accident’?”
+You’re probably wondering “Why ‘Killed in a smiling accident’?”
 And if you’re not wondering, you should be.
 Unless you know already, but that’s cheating.

 M’colleague and I are huge fans of Fry and Laurie, particularly their sketch show “A Bit of Fry and Laurie” (you’ll have to imagine the hand gestures accompanying those quotes), inheriting from there such features as calling m’colleague “m’colleague”.
 The brainstorming process for coming up with the title of this bloglective thus consisted largely of working through their series, pausing roughly every seventeen seconds to pick up a random line and go “that’d make a good title”.